This webinar is part of the Qualitative Research & Innovation Webinar Series presented by NVivo and SAGE Publications.

 As the Data & Evaluation Consultant at JSI, Erin is involved in multiple projects at JSI including evaluation of the Vermont Tobacco Control Program; the New Hampshire Center for Excellence Addressing Alcohol and other Drugs; and the HRSA Center of Excellence for Behavioral Health Technical Assistance.
 Her experience spans 10 years of research and evaluation in substance use; youth development and child welfare; and health equity.
 Her areas of technical expertise include evaluation design and survey methodology, mixed-methods research, and robust statistical analysis.
 Erin has worked as an epidemiologist and researcher for state departments, academic institutions, and nonprofit organizations.
 She is skilled in interpreting and communicating research and evaluation findings to ensure data-informed policy and practice decision-making.
 Erin has a PhD in social work from Boston College and an MSW from Portland State University.

-Fill in the form on the right to register for this free webinar now.
+Fill in the form on the right to watch this free webinar now.